Shopify/theme-check/docs/checks/app_block_valid_tags.md

 ## When Not To Use It

-This rule should not be disabled locally since the check will be enforced when promoting new versions of the extension.
+This rule should not be disabled locally.

 ## Version